Artificial Insemination (AI)

 What isn’t included:

 Our competitive fees do not cover the more infrequently used drugs such as sedation for nervous or difficult mares, systemic antibiotics or other reproductive drugs such as Regumate.
 Nor does it include any swabs or uterine biopsies, caslick operations or other investigations of fertility.
-Agistment is charged at a reasonable daily rate.
-Pregnancy tests (performed via ultrasound) are advised to be performed at 14-17 days and 45 days post ovulation.
+Agistment is charged at a competitive daily rate.
+Pregnancy tests (performed via ultrasound) are advised to be performed at 14-16 days and 45 days post ovulation.

 Mares are followed throughout their cycle and are inseminated at the appropriate time.
 Many clients from outlying areas prefer to bring the mares in to the centre to save on travel costs, this also allows us to follow the mares closely (scanning them as often as we need), therefore enabling us to inseminate them at the best possible time, allowing for the best possible outcome.